famicomical/PIC-nixie/readme.md

 ## Design

 The PCB assembly is housed in a 'C'-shaped enclosure, which obscures the tops of the neon tubes.
 The design was developed in collaboration with my friend [Donald Swen](https://www.dswenn.com/projects/2019/11/27/22-Design.html) at Stanford's Design School.
-The idea is that, by hiding the pointed tops of the IN-14 tubes, the finished clock achieves a symettry that would normally only be possible with IN-12 bulbs.
+The idea is that, by hiding the pointed tops of the IN-14 tubes, the finished clock can achieve a symettry that would normally only be possible with IN-12 bulbs.
 With this clock shape, the vertical digits now appear to be floating seamlessly within a cylinder.
 PIC-Nixie is the first neon tube clock to incorporate this aesthetic design principle.

 ![Serial #0](exemplar.jpg)